DXC Technology: Acquisitions

 In July 2017, DXC purchased enterprise software company Tribridge and its affiliate company Concerto Cloud Services for $152 million.

 In 2018, it announced additional acquisitions, including Molina Medicaid Solutions (previously part of Molina Healthcare), Argodesign and two ServiceNow partners, BusinessNow and TESM.

 In January 2019, DXC Technology acquired Luxoft.
-According to information from the SEC database, DXC Technology then owned 83% of Luxoft.
 The deal closed in June 2019.

 Programs and sponsorships

 Dandelion Program

-Piloted in Adelaide, Australia, in 2014, the DXC Dandelion Program has grown to over 100 employees in Australia, working with more than 240 organizations in 71 countries to acquire sustainable employment for individuals with autism.
+Piloted in Adelaide, South Australia, in 2014, the DXC Dandelion Program has grown to over 100 employees in Australia, working with more than 240 organizations in 71 countries to acquire sustainable employment for individuals with autism.
 In June 2021, DXC piloted the Dandelion Program in the UK.

 Sports

-The company sponsored Team Penske with 2016 Series Champion and 2019 Indianapolis 500 winner Simon Pagenaud, and in 2018 became title sponsor of IndyCar Series race DXC Technology 600.
+The company sponsored Team Penske with 2016 Series Champion and 2019 Indianapolis 500 winner Simon Pagenaud, and in 2018, became title sponsor of IndyCar Series race DXC Technology 600.
 DXC is also a partner of Australian Rugby Union team Brumbies.
 In 2022, the company became the new sleeve sponsor for English football club Manchester United.
+In May 2023, the company signed a multi-year partnership with Scuderia Ferrari starting from the 2023 Miami Grand Prix onwards.